-Do you practice your solo kata for "form" or do you practice for 'function"?
+Do you practice your kata for "form" or do you practice for "function"?

-As a solo "Form" kata has sometimes been referred to as, "moving meditation" or "movement without thought".
-This implies that as you go through all of the movement and the techniques of the kata, you do so for the sole purpose of practicing each step, each movement, without any "intent" in your actions.
+Form, is all about the quality of your every movement.
+Kata has sometimes been referred to as, "moving meditation", or "movement without thought".
+This implies that as you go through all of the movement, techniques, and stances of the kata, without any intent in your actions.
 In this way no thought is meant to be ever given over at any point in the kata to the question of "what am I doing this technique for".
-You are simply using the embusen to improve the quality of your karate basics.
+You are simply using the embusen to improve the quality of your karate.
 This is the hardest way to practice a kata.
-Since at some point in the kata your mind will indeed start to wander from this sole purpose, at which point the "why" and the "how come I am doing this" will begin to enter your thoughts.
+Since at some point in the kata your mind will indeed start to wander from this sole purpose, at which point the "why", and the "how come I am doing this" will begin to enter your thoughts.

-"Function" on the other hand is all about "intent".
+Function, on the other hand is all about intent.
 As such the "why" and the "how come I am doing this" are meant to be at the forefront of all of your actions.
-In this instance, you are meant to go through the movements and the techniques all the while specifically applying purpose, imagining that you are being attacked by one or more individuals.
+In this instance, you are meant to go through the movements, techniques, and stances all the while specifically applying purpose.
+Imagining that you are being attacked by one, or more individuals and acting accordingly.
 In this case there is no "movement with thought" in this kata your mind is working overtime, everything has a specific "reason why" behind it.

-Each of these two scenarios therefore requires a totally different mindset.
+Each of these two different scenarios therefore requires a totally different mindset.

 In the former, your mindset is focused entirely on simply seeking to improve your basic movements and techniques in a manner that improves their individual quality, while doing so in a predetermined pattern.
-In this way you are leaving out the "why" and the "what for" that lies dormant in the original design of the kata.
+In this way the "why" and the "what for" that lies dormant.

-In the latter, however, your mindset is all about power and purpose.
-Function takes precedence over form.
-As such the "why" and the "what for" take pride of place in each and every thing you do in the kata.
+In the latter, however, your mindset is all about power, and genuine purpose.
+Function in this case takes precedence over form.
+As such the "why" and the "what for" take pride of place in each and every thing you do.

 So, I ask you again.

-Whether you know it or not, your choice each time says a lot about you.
+Whether you know it or not, your first choice says a lot about you.